desponda/inbox-whisperer/features/future/gmail-integration-ai-categorization.md

 - [x] Store and refresh access tokens securely (per user) — user_tokens table and repository implemented.
 - [x] Document setup for local and production (redirect URIs, credentials) — see README and config files.

-### 2. Gmail API Fetching
+### 2. Email Service Fetching (Gmail Provider)
-- [x] Implement service to fetch emails from Gmail API (using user's token) — `/api/gmail/fetch` endpoint implemented and tested.
+- [x] Implement generic EmailService with Gmail as a provider (using user's token) — `/api/email/fetch` endpoint implemented and tested.
 - [x] Endpoint to get full content of a single email (`/api/gmail/messages/{id}`) for display
 - [x] Store fetched emails in database (raw and/or normalized form) — **DB schema and repository for message caching implemented (2025-04-22)**
 - [x] Refactored backend Gmail fetching/caching logic for clarity, maintainability, and testability (2025-04-22)
-- [x] Introduced dependency injection for Gmail API (enables robust mocking/testing)
+- [x] Introduced dependency injection for EmailService, allowing robust mocking/testing and easy provider swapping (Gmail, etc.)
 - [x] Standardized error handling for Gmail 404s with helper function
 - [x] Ensured Date field is consistently extracted from both cached and fresh Gmail messages
 - [ ] Handle pagination, rate limits, and partial syncs.

 #### [Draft] Gmail Message Caching Strategy
 - All fetched Gmail messages (summaries and full content) are cached in the `gmail_messages` table, keyed by user and Gmail message ID.
-- The backend will check the cache before making Gmail API calls, using a freshness policy (e.g., 1 minute TTL or Gmail historyId/internalDate for staleness detection).
+- The backend will check the cache before making provider API calls (e.g., Gmail), using a freshness policy (e.g., 1 minute TTL or provider-specific staleness detection).
 - If a message is not cached or is stale, the backend will fetch from Gmail, update the cache, and return the result.
 - This reduces API quota usage, improves latency, and enables future features like offline/partial access and AI categorization persistence.
 - The repository pattern is used to abstract DB access for Gmail messages, supporting upsert, fetch, and delete operations.